wrightmat/dnd-eberron/docs/locations/Syrkarn.md

 * Heraldry: None
 * Founder: Unknown
 * National Motto: None
+* Planar Elements: Wild zones linked to Fernia, Risia, and especially Lamannia are found throughout this land.
+Like all of Sarlona, Syrkarn is beset by storms whose force borders on the unnatural, and planar disturbances flare and flood across the steppes like unnatural wellsprings.
+Still, these rifts are seldom as haunting or destructive as the reality storms of the Tundra.
+The prominent planar connection in Syrkarn is the Whitewater, the crystal-clear lake believed to mark a manifest zone linked to Lamannia.
+The rocky land surrounding the area remains wet and cool year-round, even as the sands that give the lake its name burn white beneath the equatorial sun.

 ### Religion and Culture

+Derived as it is from Riedran refugees and their descendants, Syrkarn's human population is uniformly contemptuous of the Path of Inspiration.
+Nearly half of all human Syrks follow no gods at all, instead placing their faith and devotion in the land itself.
+For Syrk clerics, the spirit of Syrkarn is treated as a neutral force that provides access to the Animal, Healing, Plant, Sun, and Travel domains.
+Its favored weapon is the sickle.

+In much of Syrkarn, humans have reclaimed the worship of the Sovereign Host from contact with Lhaazarites.
+At the same time, the eneko have always invoked aspects of Arawai and Balinor, naming these Rowa of the Enduring Trees and Banor the Bowhunter.
+Human Syrks thus focus their own worship on Arawai and Balinor, with this accidental meeting of traditions underpinning the long-term social stability in the region.

 ### Art and Architecture

+A nation of farmers and hunters would seem an unlikely place to seek the highest artistic traditions of an empire.
+Syrkarn is the only place where the legacy of ancient Sarlona still lives — a legacy that spreads through Syrk culture on every level.

+The cloaks and clothing of the Syrks are decorated with intricate line-art patterns in a style reminiscent of the architecture of ancient Sarlona.
+The images are created using long-lasting red and black inks created from the berries and leaves of the hardy hilp bush.
+Given historical Syrkarn dismissal (or outright distrust) of Riedra, the old artistic style of that land, with its flowing lines and curves, is all but unknown here.

+Because Syrkarn has never been subject to Inspired rule, it has been spared the cultural purges the Inspired used to build monolithic Riedra over the nations of old.
+Syrkarn is thus one of the few places in Sarlona where a significant portion of the architecture of the ancient past survives.
+Across this land, derelict castles stand atop wind- swept tors, their stark lines seemingly thrust up from the

+living rock.
+Wher e the villages of the mongrel ogres have been built on the central plazas of the ruined cities that came before them, ancient avenues and neighborhoods

+(called "corners") still radiate out through the sur- rounding grasslands like ghostly spokes.
+Along isolated

+mountain passes and long- lost wayroads, fortresses stand whose foundations are as solid as when they were laid two thousand years before.
+Domi nated by columns, straight li nes, and square arches, the architectural style of old Sarlona still affects thi s land and its people.
+Even the most uti l i tar i an

 ### Food and Fashion